Rebellion Racing: 2017–2020: Later years with R13, overall wins, and closure

 After a four-year hiatus, Rebellion Racing participated in the WeatherTech SportsCar Championship which started at the 24 Hours of Daytona in January.
 The team also decided to switch to the LMP2-class in the 2017 FIA World Endurance Championship.
 The team was renamed Vaillante Rebellion, following a partnership with Editions Graton, the publishers of the French comic Vaillante.

-2018–2019 season

-In 2018 the WEC switched to a winter calendar.
-Rebellion Racing returned to the LMP1 class with the new Rebellion R13 prototype, and two full season entries.
+In 2018, Rebellion returned to the LMP1 class with the new Rebellion R13 prototype, and two full season entries.
 They competed in both the 2018 and 2019 24 Hours of Le Mans, achieving a 3rd place in the 2018 edition.
-This season the team also achieved their first overall win in the WEC at the 6 Hours of Silverstone, after the two Toyota cars got disqualified after the race.
+This season the team also achieved their first overall win in the WEC at the 6 Hours of Silverstone, after the two Toyota cars were disqualified after the race.
 The team finished 2nd in the teams' championship.